sankalpjain63/sankalpjain63.github.io/_posts/2022-08-22-hello-blog-world.md

 ---
-title: "5 Facts"
+title: "6 Facts"
 tags: [Inspiration, Blogging]
 style: fill
-color: secondary
+color: primary
 ---

 This is me writing an intro to this blog post.
 So introlicioius.